-Dr. Dodds is thought of as the "thyroid queen of dogs," so I asked her if she's getting more involved with thyroid testing of cats.
-She says she definitely is, because so many older kitties are developing hyperthyroidism.
+Dr. Dodds is thought of as the "thyroid queen of dogs" - on whether she's getting more involved with thyroid testing of cats, she says she definitely is, because so many older kitties are developing hyperthyroidism.

 She's been working with Dr. Mark Peterson and Dr. Rhett Nichols of the Animal Endocrine Clinic, and together they concluded it is TSH that should be monitored in cats who have become iatrogenically hypothyroid (meaning the condition was induced unintentionally by a diagnostic procedure or medical treatment).